niess/goupil/docs/library/compton_process.rst

    .. note::

-      When using the Klein-Nishina model, since the total cross-section can be solved analytically, this parameter has no effect.
+      When using the Klein-Nishina model, since the total cross-section is solved analytically, this parameter has no effect.